gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Activity Minimap and Markers
 The Activity Minimap, previously an experimental feature, is now on by default.
 You can now toggle between 'changes' and 'commits' in the minimap display.

 Furthermore, for both the Activity Minimap and the Commit Graph scrollbar, you can toggle specific markers on and off, including local branch, remote branch, stash and tag markers.
-You can toggle these for the minimap via the dropdown next to the minimap button, and for the scrollbar via the 'Scroll Markers' submenu from the settings cog on the upper right of the column headers.
+You can toggle these for the minimap via the dropdown next to the minimap button, and for the scrollbar via the `Scroll Markers` submenu from the settings icon on the upper right of the column headers.

 ### Graph Column Layouts
-We've introduced two new layouts for the graph columns: Default and Compact.
+We've introduced two new layouts for the graph columns: _Default_ and _Compact_.
 You can reset the Commit Graph to one of these new layouts via the context menu on the graph column headers.

 ### Changes Column
-The Changes column is now visible by default.
+The _Changes_ column is now visible by default.
 The column now also includes a file count.
 The file count allows you to see at a glance the number of files involved in each commit, including added, modified and deleted files, helping you quickly grasp the scale of each change.

 ### Branch/Tag Column
-In our ongoing efforts to enhance the user experience, we've made a few improvements to the tooltips on the Branch/Tag icons.
+In our ongoing efforts to enhance the user experience, we've made a few improvements to the tooltips on the _Branch/Tag_ icons.
 They're now more uniform and descriptive, providing clearer and more consistent information.
-This update will help users who are new to the graph quickly grasp what the icons in this column represent.

 ### Added